 The new, smaller auxiliary pools run the gamut of other watery pleasures: a wading-splashing pool for children to play in; a therapeutic whirlpool for relaxation and restoration; a reflecting pool to entice the eye and ear and freshen the surrounding air.

+Below is a kidney-shaped pool and small spa.
 In addition to the two pools, the large covered patio makes this a spectacular backyard for entertaining

 Bel Air swimming pool with whirlpool satellites

 A swimming pool for exercise plus a therapeutic pool for relaxation is the two-pool plan at the Richard Barclays’ in Bel Air, Calif.

 In the little round satellite pool are seven jets that circulate aerated water in a bubbly whirlpool, massaging the body and, according to its aficionados, elevating the spirit.